fourteatoo/clj-evohome/README.md

 (api/get-location-status c (get-in inst1 [:location-info :location-id]))
 ```

-### Higher abstraction
+### Friendlier abstraction (the `core` namespace)

+Although the `fourteatoo.clj-evohome.api` namespace provides the
+essential functionality of the REST API, beside the authentication
+mechanism, not much is provided in terms of abstraction.

-In the namespace `fourteatoo.clj-evohome.cached` there is a thin layer
+In the namespace `fourteatoo.clj-evohome.core` there is a thin layer
 atop the basic `fourteatoo.clj-evohome.api`.
 It simplifies aspects
 like addressing your objects by path, rather than ID.
 The names
-asssigned by the user are the path components.
+asssigned by the user become identifiers.
+Locations can be identified
+with strings like "Home" or "Shop" and zones can be addressed by their
+path, like ["Home" "Bedroom"] or ["Shop" "Toilet"].
+Internally a copy
+of the installation is cached, to reduce the amount of queries.
+That
+means, there will be a delay between, say, the installation of a new
+thermostat and its appearence in you application.
+Unless that's
+something you do frequently, it hardly matters.